Devbimb/QA-Exercise/README.md

 # QA-Exercise
-From Monday, 04.07.22 - Friday, 22.07.22, I have been learning Java [Java Basic, Maven, Testing(Foundation) and Java Intermediate], under the most competetent trainer I have ever met, Upasana Dewangan.
+From Monday, 04.07.22 - Friday, 22.07.22, I have been learning Java [Java Basic, Maven, Testing(Foundation) and Java Intermediate], under the most competent trainer I have ever met, Upasana Dewangan.
 Upasana patiently took me through the following lessons in Java:

 First Week Monday, 04.07.22 - Friday, 08.07.22
 A. Java Basic